Tax Incentives—Australian Shipping

 Please be advised that the application forms for Tax Incentives were updated on 18 July 2017.

-The current application forms can be found at on the Forms and Fees webpage.
+The current application forms can be found at on the Applying for a Notice or Certificate webpage.
 Previous versions of the application forms will not be accepted for certificates or notices which cover income years ending in 2018.